How to Prevent Delays in Your Custom Home or Cottage Build

 Whether your builder sub-contracts specialists or employs tradespeople, the availability of these professionals may be limited.
 For example, if your building company is particularly busy and they employ their own tradespeople, they will need to be strategic in how to schedule the work.
-They can only start work on one project when another is completed or is at a standstill.
 If your building company hires sub-contracted specialists, your builder will need to ensure that they are available for the timing of your project.
 In other words, staggered work is essential with multipole projects.
 In both instances, all the issues listed here can impact the availability of skilled tradespeople.

 Before you sign your contract with your builder, you will want to ensure you have the financing lined up for your custom home or cottage.
 Some builders require a deposit upon signing and then develop a payment schedule throughout your project.
 Delays in deposits may significantly impact the start time of your build.
 For payments due throughout the build, some builders will work with you to determine a pay schedule that works for you.
 Ask your builder up front what they expect in terms of payment.